Peace (band): Late 2013–2016: Happy People

 In November 2013, Peace confirmed they had started recording for their second album.
 The band toured the US in October 2013 with Oliver Henry Burslem, who later formed and fronted Yak, temporarily replacing guitarist Douglas Castle.
 In late November and December 2013, playing at notable venues such as two nights at o2 Shepherd's Bush Empire, o2 Academy Birmingham, and Rock City (club) in Nottingham.
 During this November–December 2013 tour, Peace debuted future single 'Money'.
 The single received its first play on Hottest Record in the World on Radio 1 by Huw Stephens on 15 April 2014, with Peace announcing that it would be the first single from their upcoming second album and would be released 16 June 2014 and uploaded the music video for the song to their VEVO channel.
 The album date was scheduled for early February 2015.

 On 30 July 2014, Peace announced the next single taken from their second album would be called "Lost On Me" and would be released on 28 September.

 In August 2014, the band returned to the Reading and Leeds festivals, playing their largest shows to date.
 The band performed sixth on the bill for the main stage, playing before a number of popular artists including The Hives, Foster the People and the day's headliners Arctic Monkeys.

 The second album, Happy People, was released on 9 February 2015.

-2017–2020: Kindness is the New Rock and Roll
+2017–2022: Kindness is the New Rock and Roll

 On 8 December 2017, the band issued their first release for new label Ignition Records in the form of digital single "From Under Liquid Glass".
 The track was released in support of MQ Mental Health.

 Their third album, Kindness Is the New Rock and Roll, was released on 4 May 2018.

 In 2022, their 2013 single "Lovesick" appeared in the first episode of the British TV series, Heartstopper.

+2023: New band line-up and Utopia

+On 3 April 2023, after a series of online teasers regarding their return in March 2023, Peace put their fourth album Utopia up in its entirety exclusively on their password protected website and performed several UK gigs in May and June 2023.
+It was also revealed that the band are now a duo, as founding members Douglas Castle and Dominic Boyce are no longer serving for the band.